williamowear/bohobytebags.github.io/index.md

 title: Boho Byte Bags
 ---

-# 🌿 Boho Byte Bags
-_Handmade threads for wired minds_
+# 🌿 Handmade threads for wired minds

 Welcome to Boho Byte Bags — where textiles meet tech, and every stitch tells a story.